Onboarding

 🔹 Step 3: Putting the study on SONA

-- Go to SONA.
+- Go to SONA

-- Select Online External Study.
+- Select Add new Study → Online External Study

-- Study name, Brief Abstract, and Detailed Description come directly from the ethics documents (Teams > Ethics).
+- Study name, Brief Abstract, Detailed Description

-- Duration and credits should match so 1 = 60 minutes.
+- Duration and credits (1 credit = 60 minutes)

 🔹 Step 4: Test the Study

-- Visit your GitHub Pages study link.
+- Visit your experiment link

-- Run the study yourself.
+- Run through the study yourself

 - Confirm:

-- Data saves to MetaForge.
+- Data saves to MetaForge (check participant count)

-- Redirect works correctly.
+- Redirect works correctly at the end

 🔹 Step 5: Preregistration